Which Networking Stock is a Better Buy? By StockNews - Up News Info

 © Reuters.
-Nokia vs. Extreme Networks: Which Networking Stock is a Better Buy?
+Ericsson vs. Arista: Which Networking Stock is a Better Buy?

-Increased demand for networking amid the COVID-19 pandemic to facilitate remote working has helped Nokia (NYSE:) and Extreme Networks (NASDAQ:) generate significant revenues over the past year.
-And we think the rising need for secure networking amid growing cyber threats and the emergence of 5G technology should keep boosting their performance.
-But let’s find out which of these stocks is a better buy now.
-Read on.Nokia Corporation (NOK) is a Finland-based company that does business in the network and Internet protocol (IP) infrastructure, software, and related services market.
-The company’s networks segment comprises Mobile Access, Fixed Access, IP Routing, and Optical Networks businesses.
-NOK serves communications service providers, governments, large enterprises, and individual consumers.
+The networking industry has grown significantly over the past year with businesses’ increased dependence on cloud computing and other technology platforms that require networking.
+The growing adoption of 5G and the use of other advanced technologies worldwide should keep driving the demand for the networking solutions.
+So, two established players in the space—Ericsson (BS:) (ERIC) and Arista (ANET)—are expected to benefit significantly in the coming months.
+But which of these two stocks is a better buy now?
+Let’s find out.Telefonaktiebolaget LM Ericsson (NASDAQ:) and Arista Networks , Inc. (NYSE:) are two of the established players in the networking industry.
+Headquartered in Stockholm, Sweden, ERIC provides infrastructure, services, and software to the telecommunication industry, among other sectors.
+ERIC operates through four segments: Networks, Digital Services, Managed Services, and Emerging Business and Other.
+ANET develops, markets, and sells cloud networking solutions that include its extensible operating system () and routing platforms, among others.

-Extreme Networks, Inc. (EXTR) provides wired and wireless network infrastructure equipment, software, and services for enterprises, data centers, and service providers.
-The company markets its products to business, governmental, healthcare, service provider and educational customers, with a focus on corporate enterprises and metropolitan service providers worldwide.
+The ongoing transition from 4G networking to 5G and other technological advancements have been brightening the networking industry’s prospects.
+The industry has been benefiting already from increased dependence on cloud computing.
+With several industries looking to integrate their supply chains and other domains into one platform for better coordination, the networking industry is expected to grow significantly in the coming months.
+According to Global Market Insights, the data center networking industry is expected to grow at an approximate 15% CAGR between 2021 – 2027.
+So, both ANET and ERIC should benefit.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.